Introduction to Team Engine's Automations

 Editing Automated Messages

-If any of these messages don't quite fit your company's culture or language, you can change them by clicking the pencil icon to the right of the message.
-As a best practice, keep the message short and direct.
-Additionally, personalize it so that the candidate feels comfortable.
+If any of the automated messages within the Automations tab don't quite fit your company's culture or language, you can change them by clicking on the edit button in the bottom right corner of the message.
+As a best practice, we recommend keeping the message short and direct.
+Additionally, you can personalize it so that the candidate doesn't feel like they're talking to a robot.
 Using your first name and introducing yourself or your company can make applicants know that you are excited about their application.
-Be like one of our customers in Hawaii, start with an Aloha, or a friendly hello!
+Be like one of our customers in Hawaii, start with an Aloha, or just a friendly hello!

 Automated Referrals